smuellerDD/acvpproxy/README.md

 The ACVP Proxy and the ACVP Parser collaborate in a full ACVP test cycle as follows.

-1. Find the right cipher definition or create a new definition with the ACVP Proxy:
+.
+Find the right cipher definition or create a new definition with the ACVP Proxy:
   `acvp-proxy -l`

-2. Download the ACVP test vectors for the chosen cryptographic module using the ACVP Proxy:
+.
+Download the ACVP test vectors for the chosen cryptographic module using the ACVP Proxy:
   `acvp-proxy -m <cryptomodule> --request`

-3. Send the entire testvectors data store to the IUT that is connected with the ACVP Parser.
+.
+Send the entire testvectors data store to the IUT that is connected with the ACVP Parser.
 You may use the following command:
   `tar -cvzf testvectors-<vendor>-<date>.tar.gz testvectors/`

   You may also create a symbolic link to the testvectors directory from the ACVP Parser.

-4. Invoke the JSON files in the testvectors directory with the ACVP Parser:
+.Invoke the JSON files in the testvectors directory with the ACVP Parser:
   `acvp-parser testvector-request.json testvector-response.json`

   You may use the helper script helper/exec_*.sh in the ACVP Parser code to automate the processing of all JSON files.

-5. Load the generated testvector-response.json files into the testvectors/ data store of the ACVP Proxy.
+.
+Load the generated testvector-response.json files into the testvectors/ data store of the ACVP Proxy.
 For example:

-   a.
+..
 Create the archive with the responses from ACVP Parser:
    `tar -cvzf testvectors-<vendor>-response-<date>.tar.gz testvectors/`

-   b.
-Unpack the testvector-responses.json files into the ACVP Proxy
+..
+Unpack the testvector-responses.json files into the ACVP Proxy testvectors/ directory:
-      testvectors/ directory:
    `tar -xvzf testvectors-<vendor>-response-<date>.tar.gz *testvector-response.json`

    You may skip this copying business if the ACVP Proxy and ACVP Parser both access the very same testvectors directory.

-6. Use the ACVP Proxy to submit the test responses and fetch the verdicts.
+.
+Use the ACVP Proxy to submit the test responses and fetch the verdicts.
   `acvp-proxy -m <cryptomodule>`

-7. Check the verdict.json file in the testvectors directory for the ACVP server verdict.
+.
+Check the verdict.json file in the testvectors directory for the ACVP server verdict.

 == Test Publication Phase